Sunday, January 12, 2025

 Produced by Paul Westerberg.
 B-side features PW on lead vocals and guitar.
 Cover art by Paul Westerberg.

-Recorded by Ed Ackerson at Flowers Studio in Minneapolis (note: this is where the 2 new songs - “Message to the Boys” and “Pool & Dive” - released on The Replacements' Don't You Know Who You Think I Was?
-2006 compilation were recorded).
+Recorded and mixed by Ed Ackerson at Flowers Studio in Minneapolis (note: Westerberg and The Replacements used this studio in 2006 to record the 2 new songs on the Don't You Know Who You Think I Was? compilation and also for most of the 2013 Songs For Slim EP).

 B-side

-A-side was also released on The Silks 2013 album Last American Band (CD/LP, self-released) which was also recorded at Flowers and produced by PW.
+A-side was also released on The Silks 2013 album Last American Band which was recorded at Flowers and produced by PW.
+Additional musicians on the album include PW and Jim Boquist.

 Poke Me In My Cage [The Replacements] (1 song; 24:22)

 Released digitally Dec 17, 2014 on The Replacements Soundcloud page.
-Recorded at Woolly Mammoth Sound in Waltham, MA on October 28, 2014.
+A 24+ minute amorphous "jam," this was recorded at Woolly Mammoth Sound in Waltham, MA on October 28, 2014.
 Engineered by David Minehan, assisted by Matt Jones.
 Written by Paul Westerberg & Tommy Stinson & Josh Freese. © 2014.
 Available on YouTube.

 Wild Stab [The I Don't Cares] (16 songs)